robw4/robw4.github.io/index.md

    scheduler and visualising experiments from the command line.

 A lot of work was put into developing xmen.
-It is now a key component of my workflow which I depend upon every day in my research.
+It is now a key component of my workflow.
 Please give it a go and let me know what you think!
 For more info please see the xmen
     project [website](https://robw4.github.io/xmen/)